superstarlifter/doc/docs/how_to/quickbooks_api.md

 To access your QuickBooks data in StarLifter, all you need is a QuickBooks Admin login.
 Contact your Quickbooks administrator  for login information.

-### Enter your Quickbooks credentials into StarLifter:
+### Enter your Quickbooks credentials into StarLifter

 1. Navigate back to QuickBooks Quick Start or QuickBooks Setup in StarLifter